Junior Paper Guidelines

 During their junior year history majors fulfill the requirements for independent work by writing two historical research papers.
 The first paper is written during the fall term in conjunction with satisfying the requirements for HIS 400, Junior Seminar.
 During the spring term students write a second research paper under the guidance of a faculty adviser.
 The spring-term topic must be in a geographical field and time period different from that of the fall-term paper.
 If there are any questions about the designation of fields, the student should see the Director of Undergraduate Studies, Professor Janet Chen.
 These exercises are designed to enhance the student’s facility for conducting research, particularly in primary sources, and for presenting findings and conclusions in a cogent manner.
 The following guidelines apply to both papers.

 Your paper must be printed in black-letter type upon plain white paper.
-Font size should be similar to Times New Roman 12, though it need not be in Times New Roman.
+Font size is required to be similar to Times New Roman 12, though it need not be in Times New Roman.
 The text must be double-spaced, with wide margins and paragraphs that are clearly indented.
 (Margins of an inch on the left, right, top, and bottom should be adequate.)
 It can be printed double-sided.

 The title page should contain the title, name of author, and date.
 At the bottom of the title page you should certify that "This paper represents my own work in accordance with University regulations," and sign your name.
 An electronic signature is acceptable.
 (See sample title page.)